Are you a sole practitioner, or do you work for a small firm?

 Our view is that a small firm can be best defined as a sole practitioner or a firm with no more than four partners, members or directors, which has an annual turnover of no more than £400,000.
 We do not feel it is necessary include any limit on the number of PC holders, as in practice turnover operates as the appropriate restriction.

-Professional Ethics Guidance team– call our professional ethics advisors for advice on the SRA Handbook.
+Professional Ethics Guidance team– call our professional ethics advisors for advice on the SRA Standards and Regulations.

 Contact Centre– available to help with most queries, including all mySRA user support requests